Germany–India relations: Historic relations

-German Chancellor Olaf Scholz visited India on 25 February 2023.
-In a joint statement, both countries agreed to enhance their cooperation on innovation and technology.
-In May 2022 both countries agreed to work on development projects in third-world countries (Triangular Development Cooperation).

-Strategic ties
+Strategic ties after the Cold War

 The India-Germany strategic relationship is limited by the insignificance of German geopolitical influence in Asian affairs.
 Contrary to France and the UK, Germany has no strategic footprint in Asia.

 Over the past decade, Indo-German trade grew in volume but dropped in importance.
 According to Indian Ministry of Commerce MX data: Total trade between India and Germany was $5.5 billion (3.8% share of Indian trade and ranked 6) in 2004 and $21.6 billion (2.6% share of Indian trade and ranked 9) in 2013.
 Indian exports to Germany were $2.54 billion (3.99% ranked 6) in 2004 and $7.3 billion (2.41% ranked 10) in 2013.

 Indian imports from Germany were $2.92 billion (3.73% ranked 6) in 2004 and $14.33 billion (2.92% ranked 10) in 2013.

 Global geopolitical reordering

 India and Germany both seek to become permanent members of the United Nations Security Council and have joined with Japan and Brazil to coordinate their efforts via the G4 collective.
 At the UN General Assembly summit in New York in September 2015, the P5 members of the UNSC dismissed any notion of dilution of their power at the UN's high-table and severely undermined efforts by G4 nations to gain access to the exclusive club.
 While India maintains that it will continue to demand a permanent seat with veto powers within a reformed UNSC with privileges identical to the P5 nations, it has signalled that strengthening of bilateral economic and political ties with neighbouring countries is the immediate priority.
 Prevailing consensus within the United Nations that Europe is already over-represented within the UN Security Council, juxtaposed with long-established opposition from within Europe to the German candidature, constitute indomitable obstacles which confront Germany.

-A reality-check of geopolitical power of G4 nations at the 2015 UN General Assembly and Asian geopolitical compulsions have influenced India's choice to refocus on strategic bilateral engagements with France and UK who are UNSC P5 member States.
-Treaty on the Final Settlement concerning Germany placed restrictions on German armed forces at total strength of 375,000.
-But it is to be noted that restrictions on German armed forces are no longer valid because they only came into effect after the treaty of conventional weapons in Europe and Russia has suspended that treaty and is no longer adhering to it, thus giving other countries fair excuse to withdraw from it as well And it is to be noted No west European armed forces (including Uk, France and Germany) has armed forces more than 300000 in strength showing lack of political will in all of Europe (including Uk and France as well) to spend too much on defense.